 - It can be fatal if not quickly diagnosed and treated.

-- If the kidneys fail, dialysis or kidney transplant may be needed.
+- If the kidneys fail, dialysis or kidney transplant will be needed.

 - Treatment is aimed at reducing the severity of the symptoms and preventing your immune system from destroying kidney and lung tissue.